Jira is incredibly powerful, but it’s not the most intuitive tool.

 Option 1: Email

-It is an obvious choice, with good reason.
-People check their emails all the time and if you have let them submit their issues in the first place, it is a good channel.
+It is an obvious choice, and with good reason.
+People check their emails all the time.

 When sending emails, always attach: